Apothecary

 What element is Fennel associated with?

-Fennel is associated with the Fire element and the sign of Gemini, Virgo, and resonates with the Sacral chakra.
+Fennel is associated with the Fire element, the signs of Gemini and Virgo, and resonates with the Sacral chakra.

 What planet rules Fennel?